 Possible biometric spoofing countermeasures proposed by researchers include detection of certain behavioral characteristics.
 For instance, the system can detect authenticity based on hippus — tiny oscillatory movements that happen as a natural reaction to light that are possible only in a real human iris.

 Spectrographic data of different eye components — such as melanin pigmentation — can also be used to detect a spoofing attempt.

-Anti-spoofing technologies have to be designed in compliance with some security standards in order to establish their reliability.
+Biometric anti-spoofing technologies have to be designed in compliance with some security and liveness standards in order to establish their reliability.
 Basically, these standards are largely predefined by the liveness definition.